 Granite is the hardest natural stone, resistant to staining and with excellent moisture-repellent qualities.
 It's easy to clean and only needs sealing on a yearly basis.
 Hot pans or casseroles direct from the oven can be placed on a granite surface without damaging the stone.
-Staring into a slab of granite can be mystical, as it reveals millions of years of evolution.
-Some slabs contain fossils embedded in prehistoric times.
-A piece of granite is a piece of Earth's history.
+People can also prepare food on clean granite surfaces since they're very hard and knives will have little to no effect.

 Reasons to Choose Ceramic Tile

-The variety of colors and designs, sizes and shapes found in ceramic tiles makes them a useful design tool.
+The variety of colors and designs, sizes, and shapes found in ceramic tiles makes them a useful design tool.
 A field of square or rectangular tiles bordered in tile scrolling or medallions adds elegance to a kitchen or bathroom.

 Cost of Installation